-- 8. Get involved with sustainability events we put on throughout the year on campus. - 9.
+- 7. Get involved with sustainability events we put on throughout the year on campus, from upcycling workshops to free bike repairs.
+Find out more here. - 8.
 Help us be more sustainable and make a difference by making simple, everyday changes (even making one change will help!)